 The field of financial technology, better known as FinTech, has shaken up the financial world since the last decade or so.
 FinTech has improved and upgraded areas such as insurance, market provisioning, investment management, and capital raising.
 It has developed faster, cheaper, and more efficient financial services.
-FinTech has opened credit access to the previously underserved and unserved, especially among SMEs and small businesses – notably through models such as peer-to-peer (P2P) financing.
+FinTech has opened credit access to the previously underserved and unserved, especially among SMEs and small businesses – notably through models such as debt investment financing.

 The growth of FinTech is also happening in Malaysia.
 Regulations have been issued by Bank Negara Malaysia (Malaysia’s Central Bank) and Securities Commission Malaysia to support the FinTech movement.
 How is the development of FinTech in Malaysia so far?